eleanorhealth/pair-programming-exercise/stories/2-unread-messages-tag.md

 ## Feature Requirements

 1. An `<UnreadMessageTag />` should display near each member name.
-This component is already written, but is not yet rendered anywhere.
+This component already exists, but is not yet rendered anywhere.
 2. The tag should indicate the number of unread messages, example: "2 Unread Messages"
 3. Don't worry about styling for this story.
 4. Users with zero unread messages should not have a tag.